mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 - The maximum value of `statement_mem` is capped at [max_statement_mem](../ref_guide/config_params/guc-list.html#max_statement_mem).
 - Queries whose plan cost is less than the limit `MIN_COST` use a memory quota of `statement_mem`.

+### <a id="diskio"></a>Disk I/O Limits

+Greenplum Database leverages Linux control groups to implement disk I/O limits.
+The parameter `IO_LIMIT` limits the maximum read/write disk I/O throughput, and the maximum read/write I/O operations per second for the queries assigned to a specific resource group.
+It allocates bandwidth, ensures the use of high-priority resource groups, and avoids excessive use of disk bandwidth.
+The value of the parameter is set on a per-tablespace basis.

+> **Note** Disk I/O limits are only available when you use Linux Control Groups v2.
+See [Configuring and Using Resource Groups](#topic71717999) for more information.

+When you limit disk I/O you speficy:

+- The name of the tablespace you set the limits for.
+Use `*` to set limits for all tablespaces.

+- The values for `rpbs` and `wpbs` to limit the maximum read and write disk I/O throughput in the resource group, in MB/S. The default value is `MAX`, which means there is no limit.

+- The values for `riops` and `wiops` to limit the maximum read and write I/O operations per second in the resource group.
+The default value is `MAX`, which means there is no limit.

+If the parameter `IO_LIMIT` is set to -1, it means that `rbps`, `wpbs`, `riops`, and `wiops` are set to `MAX`, which means that there are no disk I/O limits.

 ## <a id="topic71717999"></a>Configuring and Using Resource Groups

 ### <a id="topic833"></a>Prerequisites

-Greenplum Database resource groups use Linux Control Groups \(cgroups\) to manage CPU resources.
-There are two versions of cgroups: cgroup v1 and cgroup v2, which differ in the virtual file hierarchy implemented by v2.
+Greenplum Database resource groups use Linux Control Groups \(cgroups\) to manage CPU resources and disk I/O. There are two versions of cgroups: cgroup v1 and cgroup v2, which differ in the virtual file hierarchy implemented by v2.
 Greenplum Database uses cgroup v2 by default.
 For detailed information about cgroups, refer to the Control Groups documentation for your Linux distribution.

 Verify what version of cgroup is configured in your environment by checking what filesystem is mounted by default during system boot: